quicwg/wg-materials/interim-17-10/minutes.md

 Patrick:  Are search and YT representative?

-Buck/Ian:  Google not as condusive to connection pooling as it could be; web at large has more requests per connection.
+Buck/Ian:  Google not as conducive to connection pooling as it could be; web at large has more requests per connection.

 Jana:  The total wins of QUIC versus TCP are substantial enough, it can be expected to transfer reasonably well to the rest of the web.